korom42/FSC/README.md

 </p>

 ## How it works
 The default thermal cooling mechanism on Sony flagships isn't very efficient.
 This Mod basically starts throttling the frequencies gradually at certain optimal temperatures allowing the device to cool-down faster while maintaning a good performance.
-All the included modified <code>thermal-engine</code> files are based on the stock ones pulled from their correspending latest <code>firmware</code>, for devices that share the same <code>SoC</code> platform the base files are taken from the most recent device if they utilize the same temperature <code>sensors</code>.
+The best example and case scenario for this shines especially with <code>Snapdragon 810</code> flagship series which were known for the high <code>idle</code> temperature and overheating, while resolving overheating issues, a signficant <code>25%</code> of performance is gained at the same time.
+All the included modified <code>thermal-engine</code> files are based on the stock ones pulled from their correspending device's latest <code>firmware</code>, for devices that share the same <code>SoC</code> platform the base files are taken from the most recent device if they utilize the same temperature <code>sensors</code>.

 ## Main advantages
 - Improved overall performance
 - Less heat & faster cool down
-- Resolved overheating issue for <code>Snapdragon 810</code> flagship series
+-
 - Maintain a consistent performance for extended periods of time
 - Prolonged camera usage, video recording
 - Suitable for daily usage & gaming